Debutante: Australia

+Australia inherited the practice of debutante presentation from the British monarchy, with colonial governors and Governors-General of Australia responsible for organizing events in the early decades.

-In Australia, debutante balls (or colloquially "deb balls") are usually organised by high schools, church groups or service clubs, such as Lions or Rotary.
+In modern Australia, debutante balls (or colloquially "deb balls") are usually organised by high schools, church groups or service clubs, such as Lions or Rotary.
 The girls who take part are in either Year 10, 11 or 12 at high school (i.e. aged between 15 and 18).
 The event is often used as a fund-raiser for local charities.

 The Australian debutante wears a white or pale-coloured gown similar to a wedding dress.
 However, the dress does not come with a train on the skirt, and the debutante does not wear a veil.
 The boy wears black tie or another formal dress suit.

 It is customary for the female to ask a male to the debutante ball, with males not being able to "do the deb" unless they are asked, similar to a Sadie Hawkins Dance.
 The debutantes and their partners must learn how to dance in ballroom style.
 Debutante balls are almost always held in a reception centre, school hall, the function room of a sporting or other community organisation, e.g. RSL club, or ballroom.
 Usually they are held late in the year and consist of dinner, dancing, and speeches.

+Canada

+Canada inherited the practice of debutante presentation to the local representative of the British monarch.
+By 1867, events were held by the Governor General of Canada in the chambers of the Senate of Canada.

+Canadian debutantes often travelled to the United Kingdom to be presented at the Court of St James's.
+The last debutante to be presented was Canadian Sandra Seagram.